anniyanvr/object_detection/README.md

 6.Alternatively skip steps 2 to 4 and execute the YAML file </br>
 **Command:**
 docker-compose up </br>
-7.To review the content of the html file get inside the container </br>
+7.To review the content of the html file get inside the container. </br>
 **Command:**
 docker exec -it object_detection bash </br>